 It can also be helpful to work when you’re most alert.
-For example, if you know that you’re more of a night owl, schedule thirty minutes to an hour to work on that Literature paper.
+For example, if you know that you’re more of a night owl, schedule thirty minutes to an hour each night to work on that history paper.

-Now, if you’re a morning person, it can be harder to schedule personal study time, as school often gets in the way.
-As a morning person, I decided to sleep earlier and wake up at 5 AM during high school so that I could squeeze in a couple hours of steady work before school started.
+If you’re a morning person, it can be harder to schedule personal study time, as school often gets in the way.
+As a morning person, myself, I decided to go to sleep earlier and wake up at 5 a.m. during high school so that I could squeeze in a couple hours of steady work before school started.

 For larger tasks, like papers, try to reverse engineer your schedule.
 Work backwards from the deadline and set personal deadlines for your outline, draft, edits, and final piece.
 This can be tricky, because teachers tend to offer more time for long-term projects (ergo, more time to procrastinate).
 One way I tackle this is by shifting my mindset: what can I do now that my future self will appreciate?